automator-plus/tutorials/CEP/debugging-the-adobe-premiere-pro-api/debugging-the-adobe-premiere-pro-api.md

 Right, a few chapters later and we've made peace with the fact that bugs are inevitable.
 So what can we do about their existence in our code?
 Well...
 We can put checks and balances in place to ensure that only what we expect is allowed to hit our code, otherwise, we tell the user what they did wrong and how they can fix it.

-But understand, this comes with time and many iterations of faulty code that breaks and doesn't.
-When coding, assume it's _not_ going to work, that's why you're there, to make it work - one way or the other.
+But understand, this comes with time and many iterations of faulty code that breaks and doesn't work.
+When coding, assume it's _not_ going to work, that's why you're there, **to make it work** - one way or the other.

-An example of such a check in our bug above would be to check if the types of `ab and `b` are correct before summing them, otherwise, tell the user what went wrong.
+An example of such a check in our bug above would be to check if the types of `a` and `b` are correct before summing them, otherwise, tell the user what went wrong.
 For example,

 ```javascript
 var a = "2";